kvnptl/practice_git/README.md

 - Answer: `git merge <branch-name>` from the branch you want to merge into (e.g. `git merge feature` from the main branch)

-4. You've been working on a project using Git, and you've made some changes to a file.
-You want to commit those changes, but you don't want to commit all the changes you've made.
-What command can you use to add only the changes you want to commit?
+4. You're working on a project using Git and have made changes to multiple files.
+Now, you want to commit only specific changes and not all of them.
+What command can you use to do this?

 - Answer: `git add <file-name>`